Time-Dependent Acoustic Waves Generated by Multiple Resonant Bubbles: Application to Acoustic Cavitation: Proof of Theorem

 \subsection{Integral Representation of the Solution}

 We begin by defining the wave number $\mathrm{c}$ as the square root of the ratio between the bulk modulus $\mathrm{k}$ and the mass density $\rho$.
 This is essential as it allows for a distinction in propagation speed of the pressure field between the interior and exterior of the bubble $\Omega_i$.
 Additionally, we take into account the background velocity $\mathrm{c}_0$, which is determined by the ratio between the wave number $\mathrm{k}_\mathrm{m}$ and the mass density $\rho_\mathrm{m}$.
-We denote the unperturbed Green function of the background medium $(\rho_\mathrm{m},\mathrm{k}_\mathrm{m})$ by $\mathrm{G}^w(\mathrm{x},\mathrm{t})$, which can be expressed as follows:
+We denote the unperturbed Green function of the background medium $(\rho_\mathrm{m},\mathrm{k}_\mathrm{m})$ by $\mathrm{G}^{(m)}(\mathrm{x},\mathrm{t})$, which can be expressed as follows

 Here, $\delta_0$ denotes the Dirac delta distribution, and $\mathrm{G}^w$ is commonly known as the fundamental solution of the wave equation.
 It is imperative to consider the above factors while studying the behavior of the system.
-This is elaborated upon in \cite{AM2}.

 Let $u$ denote the solution to the equation (\ref{math-modelmulti}).
 Utilizing the Lippmann-Schwinger representation, as derived in \cite{AM2}, we obtain the following integral equation system of the total acoustic field $u^{(i)}$: